fsi-open/doctrine-extensions/doc/uploadable.md

 $evm->addEventSubscriber($uploadableListener);
 // now this event manager should be passed to entity manager constructor

-// It's good idea to set default filesystem if you want to use annotations without
+// It's good idea to set default filesystem if you want to use uploadable without
 // specifying filesystem.
 $uploadableListener->setDefaultFilesystem($filesystem1);

-// It's also good idea to set default keymaker if you want to use annotations without
+// It's also good idea to set default keymaker if you want to use uploadable without
 // specifying keymaker.
 $keymaker = new Entity();
 $uploadableListener->setDefaultKeymaker($keymaker);